Letter 1730

 - Bound Brook, New Jersey

-Someone mentioned trying toilet bowl cleaner to clean pitted brass.
-I just tried using some Lysol Toilet Bowl Cleaner [link is to product info at Amazon] which contains hydrochloric acid.
-I used with gloves on and elbow grease and it did a great job on my black and rust-colored spots on the brass.
+thumbs up sign Someone mentioned trying toilet bowl cleaner to clean pitted brass.
+I just tried using some toilet bowl cleaner [on eBay or Amazon] which contains hydrochloric acid.
+I used with gloves [on eBay or Amazon] on and elbow grease and it did a great job on my black and rust-colored spots on the brass.
 YEA!
 I'll follow with commercial brass cleaner and protectant spray.

 - Glastonbury, Connecticut

-I bought a copper plate today at a yard sale for $1.00, It was black, but I new it would look great if I could get it clean.
+thumbs up sign I bought a copper plate today at a yard sale for $1.00, It was black, but I knew it would look great if I could get it clean.
 So I asked Jeeves and found this list of responses, all I can say is WOW, I used Salt and vinegar and with very little effort it worked like a charm.

 Thanks everyone for you help.